-Ju June 30, 2018 ember 31, 2017 Financial instruments whose contract amounts represent credit risk: - Commitments to extend credit \$ 1,349,676 \$ 1,300,294 Standby letters of credit 34,673 37,231
+Sept ember 30, 2018 Γ December 31, 2017 Financial instruments whose contract amounts represent credit risk: Commitments to extend credit \$ 1,296,406 \$ 1,300,294 Standby letters of credit 33,244 37,231

 Commitments to extend credit are agreements to lend to a customer as long as no condition established in the contract has been violated.
 These commitments are generally at variable interest rates and generally have fixed expiration dates or other termination clauses and may require payment of a fee.
 The commitments for equity lines of credit may expire without being drawn upon.
 Therefore, the total commitment amounts do not necessarily represent future cash requirements.
-The amount of collateral obtained, if it is deemed necessary by the Company upon extension of credit, is based on management's credit evaluation of the customer.
+These commitments may be secured based on management's credit evaluation of the borrower.

 Standby letters of credit are conditional commitments issued by the Company to guarantee the performance of a customer's obligation to a third-party.
 Those guarantees are primarily issued to support public and private borrowing arrangements, including bond financing and similar transactions and primarily have terms of one year or less.
 The credit risk involved in issuing letters of credit is essentially the same as that involved in extending loan facilities to customers.
 The Company holds collateral, which may include accounts receivable, inventory, property and equipment, and income producing properties, supporting those commitments if deemed necessary.
 In the event the customer does not perform in accordance with the terms of the agreement with the third-party, the Company would be required to fund the commitment.
 The maximum potential amount of future payments the Company could be required to make is represented by the contractual amount shown in the summary above.
 If the commitment is funded, the Company would be entitled to seek recovery from the customer.
-As of June 30, 2018 and December 31, 2017, no amounts were recorded as liabilities for the Company's potential obligations under these guarantees.
+As of September 30, 2018 and December 31, 2017, no amounts were recorded as liabilities for the Company's potential obligations under these guarantees.